hsgarg/Task-2_Bootcamp_HarshSagarGarg/README.md

 ### Dataset 2: Delhi Weather Data
  Link: https://www.kaggle.com/mahirkukreja/delhi-weather-data
 * Clean the data.
 Detect and remove outliers.
 * Make a plot of different numeric features like rain, snow, dewptm, etc. over the duration of a month or year or day.
-Check out this example: https://imgur.com/8cWLxiw
+Check out this example: https://imgur.com/8cWLxiw <br>
- In each subplot,
+ In each subplot, <br>
- y-axis: any numeric feature
+ y-axis: any numeric feature <br>
  x-axis: time (in case of month, it has range 1-12)
 * Make pie charts for different weather conditions in a month.
 Check out this example: https://imgur.com/NDgdPD6